Toluener/Events-API2/README.md

 As an admin, I want to be able to approve or reject events created  by users.
 If an event is rejected, the admin should provide a reason for the rejection, which will be sent to the user via email.
 I should be able to:

-i.
-Log in to the platform.
+i) Log in to the platform.
-ii.
-Approve or reject events.
+ii) Approve or reject events.
-iii.
-Delete events that are no longer needed. iv.
-View a list of all the registered attendees for each event.
+iii) Delete events that are no longer needed. iv)  View a list of all the registered attendees for each event.